Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Wage Floor Constraint}

-We begin by discussing a model with heterogeneous firms that face a wage floor constraint $W_j\geq \W$.
-This case is motivated by the global prevalence of minimum wage policies, but can also be motivated by wage-setting institutions prevalent in some European countries where sectoral wage floors are negotiated between employer associations and sectoral unions (confederations), while local firm-union bargaining is absent or fairly limited (e.g., Portugal).
+We consider the behavior of constrained firms when the constraint takes the form $W_j\geq \W$.
+This case is motivated by the global prevalence of minimum wage policies, but can also be motivated by wage-setting institutions prevalent in many countries, whereby sectoral wage floors are negotiated between employer associations and sectoral unions, while local bargaining is limited (e.g., Portugal).
+Appendix \ref{asec:derivations_wage_floor_const} provides derivations and details.